pglab-electronics/pypglab/README.md

 ## Usage

-A client interface in pypglab/mqtt.py is used for the comunication with MQTT broker.
+A client interface in pypglab/mqtt.py is used for the communication with MQTT broker.
-The interface exposes callback for: publish, subscribe and unsusbribe.
+The interface exposes callback for: publish, subscribe and unsubscribe.
 Who is using pypglab library must manage the MQTT connection and define the MQTT client callback.

 The following is a pseudo example that turn on all relays.